David Attenborough leads call for world to invest $500 bln a year to protect nature | Science-Environment

 David Attenborough leads call for world to invest $500 bln a year to protect nature

-British broadcaster David Attenborough led a call from conservation groups on Wednesday for the world to invest $500 billion a year to halt the destruction of nature, warning that the future of the planet was in "grave jeopardy".
-Attenborough, whose new film "A Life on Our Planet" documents the dangers posed by climate change and the extinction of species, issued the call as the United Nations convened a one-day summit aimed at galvanizing action to protect wildlife.
+British broadcaster David Attenborough on Wednesday led a campaign by conservation groups for the world to invest $500 billion a year to halt the destruction of nature, saying the future of the planet was in "grave jeopardy".
+Attenborough, whose new film "A Life on Our Planet" documents the dangers posed by climate change and the extinction of species, made his statement as the United Nations convened a one-day summit aimed at galvanizing action to protect wildlife.

 Opening the summit in New York, U.N.
-Secretary-General Antonio Guterres warned that a million species were at risk of extinction and that climate change and the loss of biodiversity were "destroying Earth's web of life".
-"We are part of that fragile web and we need it to be healthy so we and future generations may thrive," Guterres said.
+Secretary-General Antonio Guterres said a million species were at risk of extinction and that climate change and the loss of biodiversity were "destroying Earth's web of life".
+"Humanity is waging war on nature, we need to change our relationship with it," Guterres said.

-The call to redirect financing away from fossil fuels and other polluting industries and into locally-led conservation was launched by environmental group Fauna & Flora International and backed by more than 130 organizations.
-"U.N. member states must take the lead in getting ahead of this crisis and putting funding into the hands of those who are best placed to use it – local conservation organizations," said Mark Rose, chief executive of Fauna & Flora International.
+The push to redirect financing away from fossil fuels and other polluting industries and into locally-led conservation was launched by environmental group Fauna & Flora International and backed by more than 130 organizations.
+"U.N. member states must take the lead in getting ahead of this crisis and putting funding into the hands of those who are best placed to use it – local conservation organizations," Mark Rose, chief executive of Fauna & Flora International, said.

-The world spends an estimated $80-90 billion on conservation each year, but studies show that hundreds of billions of dollars may be needed to save ecosystems from collapse.
-Britain, Canada and others joined the European Union on Monday in pledging to protect 30% of their land and seas by 2030.
-U.N. officials hope to secure a global agreement on that target at a major round of negotiations on biodiversity due to take place in China in 2021.
-(Additional reporting by Kate Abnett in Brussels Editing by Alistair Bell)
+The world spends an estimated $80-$90 billion on conservation each year, but studies show that hundreds of billions of dollars may be needed to save ecosystems from collapse.
+Britain, Canada, and others joined the European Union on Monday in pledging to protect 30% of their land and seas by 2030.
+U.N. officials hope to secure broad agreement on that target at talks to forge a new global biodiversity pact due to take place in China in 2021.

+Addressing the summit in a video message, Chinese President Xi Jinping urged global cooperation on the environment, saying countries were "passengers in the same boat".
+"The loss of biodiversity and the degradation of ecosystems pose a major risk to human survival and development," he said.
+"It falls to all of us to act together, and urgently turn the Earth into a beautiful homeland for all creatures to live in harmony."

 ALSO READ